matteoquintiliani/earthworm-docker-sandbox/doc/README_3_body.md

-# Earthworm Docker Sandbox

-A Docker tool for learning, testing, running and developing Earthworm System within single or multiple enclosed environments.

 ## Earthworm System

 Earthworm is the most widely used seismic data acquisition and automatic earthquake processing software for regional seismic networks.
 Operates on Linux, Solaris, Mac OS X, and Windows.